How to Market Community Events Online

 So how early should you start?

-It’s recommended to start spacing out your emails and marketing campaigns in general.
+We recommend you start spacing out your emails and marketing campaigns in general.
 Start about 16-20 weeks in advance to remind people to save the date, then about 3 months in advance begin selling.

-Once you start selling, you can start sending emails with discounts, early-bird admissions and more to encourage people to sign up.
+Once you start selling, you can start sending emails with discounts, early-bird admissions, and more to encourage people to sign up.

 Here are some beginner tips when writing email campaigns:

-• Space them out over time: Don’t send emails all in one week and overwhelm your audiences inbox.
+• Space them out over time: Don’t send emails all in one week and overwhelm your audience’s inbox.
 Space them out tastefully, and order the topics logically.

 • Use interesting subject lines: Create subject lines that stand out and don’t include common “Spam” triggering words.
 This way, your audience will know they’re legit and they will pop up in their personal inbox rather than their spam folder.

-You know how you feel in those five seconds before the New Year hits?
+Do you know how you feel in those five seconds before the New Year hits?

 The clock is ticking, your excitement grows, and you are eagerly waiting for that countdown to hit one and for the clock to strike 12.